brygotti/lesfraisestagada/analysis.md

 #### PageRank as a way to account for a lot of confounders at once

 We will now dive into a last attempt at accounting for the influence of the graph on our analysis of the players behavior.
 To do so, we will use the PageRank algorithm.
 This algorithm simulates a random player that would start on a random article and then randomly click on links.
 It then outputs a score for each article, which is the probability that this random player clicked on that article at any given time.
-We will then compare this PageRank probability with the probability that a player from our dataset clicked on that article.
+We will then compare this PageRank probability with the probability that a player from our dataset clicked on that article (we call this second probability the player rank).
 For a given article, if the two probabilities are very different, it means that players from our dataset click more often (or less often) on that article than what would be expected from a random player.

 #### What confounders do we account for?

-By studying the difference between the PageRank probability and the players click probability, we are essentially accounting for all confounding variables coming from the graph structure.
+By studying the difference between the PageRank probability and the player rank probability, we are essentially accounting for all confounding variables coming from the graph structure.
 Indeed, given that both our players and the PageRank algorithm were given the exact same graph, if they behaved differently, it cannot be explained by variables coming from the graph!

 However, it is important to note that we are only accounting for confounders in the structure of the graph, and not in the content of the articles.
 Variables like categories or titles might have a significant influence on the players behavior, and their distribution might change from one country to another.
 This is something that we cannot account for with the PageRank algorithm, and that we decided to ignore in this analysis.